pinio/tiads/README.md

 _getAdvertisingIdInfo_ (String)

-> This method returns Android AdvertisingId from AdvertisingIdClient.getAdvertisingIdInfo native method.
+> This method returns the Android AdvertisingId from AdvertisingIdClient.getAdvertisingIdInfo native method.
 This follows the [AdvertisingIdClient API](https://developers.google.com/android/reference/com/google/android/gms/ads/identifier/AdvertisingIdClient)
 > May return **processing** if the AsyncTask haven't returned with the advertising id yet.

 _isLimitAdTrackingEnabled_ (Boolean)

 > Returns a boolean indicating if the user has allowed to be tracked using Advertising IDs on Android.
 This is similar to iOS isAdvertisingTrackingEnabled and should be respected according to Google Play Privacy Guidelines.

-_getAndroidID_ (String)

-_DEPRECATED_ - Use Ti.Platform.id directly.

 > Returns the **ANDROID_ID** of the user device from Android SDK Settings.Secure.
 > A 64-bit number (as a hex string) that is randomly generated when the user first sets up the device and should remain constant for the lifetime of the user's device.